petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 1. Open the *Invite User* modal window for the desired publication.

-1. Click on the drop-down menu for the desired user, and select *Remove*.
+1. Click the drop-down menu for the desired user, and select *Remove*.

    ![Open the permissions drop-down menu and select Remove.](./collaborating-on-publications/images/06.png)

-1. Click on *Save*.
+1. Click *Save*.

 ## Additional Information